Skip to main content

 Description

-The Key Vault contains object keys, secrets, and certificates.
-Accidental unavailability of a Key Vault can cause immediate data loss or loss of security functions (authentication, validation, verification, non-repudiation, etc.) supported by the Key Vault objects.
+Key vaults contain object keys, secrets, and certificates.
+Deletion of a key vault can cause immediate data loss or loss of security functions (authentication, validation, verification, non-repudiation, etc.) supported by the key vault objects.

-It is recommended the Key Vault be made recoverable by enabling the "Do Not Purge" and "Soft Delete" functions.
-This is in order to prevent loss of encrypted data, including storage accounts, SQL databases, and/or dependent services provided by Key Vault objects (Keys, Secrets, Certificates) etc. This may happen in the case of accidental deletion by a user or from disruptive activity by a malicious user.
+It is recommended the key vault be made recoverable by enabling the "purge protection" function.
+This is to prevent the loss of encrypted data, including storage accounts, SQL databases, and/or dependent services provided by key vault objects (keys, secrets, certificates, etc.).

-NOTE: In February 2025, Microsoft will enable soft-delete protection on all key vaults, and users will no longer be able to opt out of or turn off soft-delete.
+NOTE: In February 2025, Microsoft enabled soft delete protection on all key vaults.
+Users can no longer opt out of or turn off soft delete.

-WARNING: A current limitation is that role assignments disappearing when Key Vault is deleted.
+WARNING: A current limitation is that role assignments disappear when a key vault is deleted.
 All role assignments will need to be recreated after recovery.

 Rationale

-There could be scenarios where users accidentally run delete/purge commands on Key Vault or an attacker/malicious user deliberately does so in order to cause disruption.
-Deleting or purging a Key Vault leads to immediate data loss, as keys encrypting data and secrets/certificates allowing access/services will become non-accessible.
+Users may accidentally run delete/purge commands on a key vault, or an attacker or malicious user may do so deliberately in order to cause disruption.
+Deleting or purging a key vault leads to immediate data loss, as keys encrypting data and secrets/certificates allowing access/services will become inaccessible.

 ... see more